 As per the requirements of the Section 148 of the Act read with the Companies (Cost Records and Audit) Rules, 2014 as amended from time to time, your Company is required to maintain cost records and accordingly, such accounts are made and records have been maintained.
-M/s Dalwadi & Associates, Cost Accountant, Ahmedabad (FRN: 000338) has conducted the audit of the cost record of the Company for the Financial Year 2020-21.
-The Cost Audit Report for FY2021 does not contain any qualification.
-The Board of Directors, on the recommendation of Audit Committee, has re-appointed M/s Dalwadi & Associates, Cost Accountant, Ahmedabad (FRN: 000338) as Cost Auditor to audit the cost records of the Company for the financial year 2021-22.
-As required under the Act, a resolution seeking member's approval for the remuneration payable to the Cost Auditor forms part of the Notice convening the 31st Annual General Meeting for their ratification.
+M/s Dalwadi & Associates, Cost Accountant, Ahmedabad (FRN: 000338) has conducted the audit of the cost record of the Company for the Financial Year 2021-22.
+The Cost Audit Report for FY2022 does not contain any qualification.
+As required under the Act, a resolution seeking member's approval for the remuneration payable to the Cost Auditor forms part of the Notice convening the 32nd Annual General Meeting for their ratification.